leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 When an offerer generates the initial offer, in each "m=" section it MUST include SDP candidate attributes for each available candidate associated with the "m=" section.
 In addition, the offerer MUST include an SDP ice-ufrag and an SDP ice-pwd attribute in the offer.

+It is valid for an offer "m=" line to include no SDP candidate attributes and with default destination corresponding to the IP address values "0.0.0.0"/"::" and port value of "9".
+This implies that offering agent is only going to use peer reflexive candidates or that additional candidates would be provided in subsequent signaling messages.

 Note:  Within the scope of this document, "Initial Offer" refers to the first SDP offer that is sent in order to negotiate usage of ICE.
 It might, or might not, be the initial SDP offer of the SDP session.

 Note:  The procedures in this document only consider "m=" sections associated with data streams where ICE is used.